Types of Soil Erosion and Mitigation Strategies

 Runoff caused by rainfall can erode the soil in several ways, including by washing away loose particles, compacting exposed soil so that pore spaces are removed and plants roots struggle to penetrate deeply, and causing flooding which can wash away large amounts of soil.

 Raindrops can both destroy soil aggregates and transport soil small distances.
 Maintaining vegetative cover and increasing with organic matter can act as a glue for rainfall, stabilizing pore spaces that can absorb water and reduce the proliferation of ponded water that carries away fertile topsoil.
+It is crucial to implement measures to reduce soil erosion caused by surface water runoff and rainfall.

 Tunnel Erosion